 The CSA&G engages with young people in a challenging way, enabling them to think critically and rigorously about identities, sexualities, culture and citizenship.
 It allows them to understand and critique leadership, democracy, power and accountability.
 This understanding that we gain from young people then informs our community outreach, and our notions of legal capital and social justice.

-Through realising our vision of “understanding power, exploring diversity, examining difference and imagining inclusivity”, chiefly but not exclusively through working with young people, we believe that we can contribute to a South Africa where social justice is realised.
-In this South Africa every person feels valued, can exercise their rights, has more agency and sees where they fit into the bigger picture.
+Through realising our vision of “understanding power, exploring diversity and enabling inclusivity” and through working primarily with young people, we believe that we can contribute to a South Africa where social justice is realised.
+In this South Africa every person can realise their rights.